Stocks jump on report Brexit deal may be close, oil slips

 Chinese stocks snapped a five-day winning streak after the latest factory gate data added to China’s economic woes and the end of the trade war remained elusive.

-Oil futures were slightly lower.
-Brent crude LCOc1 fell 17 cents to $59.28 a barrel, while U.S. West Texas Intermediate (WTI) crude CLc1 dropped 13 cents to $53.46 a barrel.
+Oil futures closed lower.
+Brent crude LCOc1 fell 61 cents to settle at $58.74 a barrel, while U.S. West Texas Intermediate (WTI) crude CLc1 dropped 78 cents to settle at $52.81 a barrel.

 Euro zone government bonds sold off after media reports that UK and EU negotiators were close to a draft deal on Brexit boosted investors’ risk appetite.